james2doyle/sublime-simpleai/README.md

 }
 ```

-The settings code will check your local `sublime-project` first and then the global User `sublime_gemini.sublime-settings` file.
+The settings code will check your local `sublime-project` first and then the global User `simple_ai.sublime-settings` file.
 So the project settings take priority.

 #### Custom Prompts